-The data check-in form contains two more columns than Screen 10, the Amount of Payments and Payments Per Year columns.
-These columns are for workspace, the data are not entered into the computer.
-The "FLB & PCA Stock" values at the bottom of Screen 10 are displayed.
+The "FLB & PCA Stock" values at the top of Screen 10a are displayed.
 These values were entered as assets in Screen 9.
-The first column, the creditor description, is limited to 12 characters of input.
-You may abbreviate and use upper or lower case letters, however you wish; the description will be printed on the output just as it is entered here.
-If a decimal is contained in the interest rate, it must be typed.
 The order of data entry is across the rows.
 The calculated values are the rows for Total Farm Liabilities/Payments and Total Liabilities/Payments.
 If there were previous year's data, the creditor description and beginning year liability columns will be displayed.